billylo1/BuzzWatch/README.md

 - No audio recording
 - Supports sirens, car horns, screaming and smoke alarm sounds.

+Optimized for low-power consumption (< 5% impact to battery life)

 Hope this helps.

 Your contributions to help the hearing impaired are always welcome!